 Current Scenario of Online learning in Pandemic

-The colleges, universities, educational institutions are coming up with plans and schemes based on the old ones.
+Colleges, universities, and educational institutions are coming up with plans and schemes based on the old ones.
 They are claiming to courses being redesigned and they’re using the modern methodology for pedagogy but that isn’t the case.
 The online mode of learning in this pandemic they are following is much in the same old format, with the same old pedagogy and brutal scheme of evaluation and elimination of students.
 There are universities and colleges that are planning to ensure compulsory attendance in online classes too.

 And there is an ominous idea of devising a way to penalize the students with low attendance as well.
 It is hardly a plan for an actual educational relationship between teachers and students in a difficult time.
 Instead, it is a plan to shift a system of fear and anxiety online and perpetuate an oppressive model of education.